This post may contain affiliate links. If you purchase through my links, I might receive a small commission, at no additional cost to you.

 Parking: There’s parking at the toe of the Athabasca Glacier trailhead.

-Washrooms: They have outhouses at the trailhead but not on the mountain; keep that in mind when starting your expedition.
+Washrooms: There are outhouses available at the trailhead, but not on the mountain.
+Please keep this in mind when planning your expedition.

-Hike: We booked this $175/person hike through Rockaboo Mountain Adventures for four hours from 10:30 a.m. to 2:30 p.m.
-Two to eight kilometres can be hiked, depending on the fitness of the group.
-There is an elevation gain of 150 m.
+Hike: We booked this $175 per person hike through Rockaboo Mountain Adventures for four hours, from 10:30 a.m. to 2:30 p.m.
+Hiking distances range from 2 to 8 kilometres, depending on the group’s fitness level.
+There is a 150 m elevation gain.

 An Excellent Hike

-One of the best Jasper hikes is gorgeous Athabasca Glacier Hike: What to Expect?
+One of the best Jasper hikes is the gorgeous Athabasca Glacier Hike.
 Children aged twelve years and older can accompany the group with no experience required.
 Younger children can accompany their parents on a private tour.
 The hike is slow as you make your way up the glacier.
 It was interesting to see many different formations and deep crevasses in the snow.
 Certain members of the group chose to descend into the dedicated crevasse when the guide set up a repelling team.
-I was not one of them but Kris gladly volunteered.
-Running water was beneath him making it less tempting to go myself.
+I was not one of them, but Kris gladly volunteered.
+Running water was beneath him, making it less tempting for me to go.
 I was happy to look at his pictures afterwards.

 Tip #1: The sun reflects off the snow on a sunny and cloudy day.
 Ensure you have sunglasses to protect your eyes.
 It’s too bright to be without them.

 Tip #2: Even though it might be summer at the foot of the glacier, it’s much colder on the glacier, feeling more like winter conditions.
-There can be chilly winds as well.
-Make sure you have a windbreaker, mitts, hats and layers.
+There can also be chilly winds.
+Make sure you have a windbreaker, mittens, hats and layers.
 Carry a backpack to change out of, or to add more layers as needed.

 Rivers Flowing Down the Glacier

-The video below shows many small blue coloured rivers flowing down the mountain with the temperatures that keep rising every year.
-They varied in size but the volume of rushing water is rising exponentially.
+The video below shows many small, blue-coloured rivers flowing down the mountain, with temperatures that continue to rise every year.
+They varied in size, but the volume of rushing water is rising exponentially.

 We had to watch our footing.
-Some pools of water looked shallow but in fact were deep crevasses beneath the water.
-Crevasses within our eyesight had running water beneath them that with a slip could lead a person underneath the glacier and end up who knows where.
+Some pools of water appeared shallow, but in fact, they were deep crevasses beneath the surface.
+Crevasses within our eyesight had running water beneath them that, with a slip, could lead a person underneath the glacier and end up who knows where.
 What a chilling thought.

 Tip: Don’t go too close to the edge!